ASU-VDA-Lab/MLCAD25-Contest/README.md

 ## Prizes

-Top-performing teams will receive **NVIDIA GPUs** as awards*!
+Top-performing teams will receive **NVIDIA GPUs** as awards!
 These can be used for further research!

 ## Contest Details
 ### <b> We have released the content details, please find the information in [*MLCAD25-Contest-Scripts-Benchmarks*](https://github.com/ASU-VDA-Lab/MLCAD25-Contest-Scripts-Benchmarks).